portante/gemini/README.md

 # gemini
-A simple BrulTech GEM (Green Eye Monitor) data reader.
+A simple reset for the BrulTech GEM (Green Eye Monitor).

 See also:
  * http://lancet.mit.edu/mwall/projects/power/